MikoZhu/Web-Fall-23/weeks/week-0/README.md

 1. Start typing an abbreviation, then press `Tab` or `Enter` to expand it.
 2. If there are multiple expansions available, use the arrow keys to select the desired one.
-3. You can also use the "Wrap with Abbreviation" command to surround existing code with an abbreviation.

 ## Conclusion